ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/gh-cli/README.md

 ## Extension

-Write and publish a gh extension.
+Write and publish a gh extension using preferably Node.JS.
+Choose your own idea.
 Choose the functionality you want to implement.

 It may be:

 * `gh-repo-delete [org/repo]` that deletes the specified remote repo.
 * Another idea: `gh-repo-rename org/reponame newname` changes the name of the repo to `org/newname` .
 See <https://docs.github.com/en/rest/reference/repos#update-a-repository>
-* Rewriting an existing extension in Node.js.
-For example [crguezl/gh-clone-org](https://github.com/crguezl/gh-clone-org)
+* Rewriting an existing extension in Node.JS.
+For example [crguezl/gh-clone-org](https://github.com/crguezl/gh-clone-org) See an example of how to write a gh extension in Node.JS in [crguezl/gh-submodule-add](https://github.com/crguezl/gh-submodule-add)

 ## References